Anant/Cassandra.Toolkit/docs/setup/setup.recommendations.md

 All the tools in Cassandra.toolkit work well, but we have found some to work better than others.
 Below are our recommendations for monitoring, backup, and repair tools.

 ## Our Recommendation: Monitoring
 Cassandra.Toolkit provides instructions and configuration for two ways to do live monitoring.
-The first option is to use [cassandra_exporter](https://github.com/criteo/cassandra_exporter) along with Prometheus and Grafana.
-[Click here to read more about this option](./setup.monitoring.md#monitoring-metrics-with-prometheus).
-The second option is to use [Datastax MCAC](https://github.com/datastax/metric-collector-for-apache-cassandra).
-For further information on how to use Datastax MCAC with Cassandra.toolkit can be [found here](./setup.monitoring.md#monitoring-metrics-with-datastax-metric-collector).
+The first option is to use [cassandra_exporter](./setup.monitoring.md#monitoring-metrics-with-prometheus-and-cassandra-exporter).
+The second option is to use [Datastax MCAC](./setup.monitoring.md#monitoring-metrics-with-datastax-metric-collector).

 We support both options since both tools work well.
 However, we have found that Datastax MCAC is the better alternative.